phalt/clientele/docs/index.md

 ### Verified Compatibility

 Clientele is tested against 4000+ real-world OpenAPI schemas from the [APIs.guru OpenAPI Directory](https://github.com/APIs-guru/openapi-directory) to ensure broad compatibility.
+As of the latest run, Clientele successfully generates clients for **93.86%** of schemas in the OpenAPI directory.

-We actively test and support:
+We specifically test and support:

 - **FastAPI** - 100% compatibility with FastAPI's built-in OpenAPI schema generation
 - **Django REST Framework** with **drf-spectacular** - Full support for DRF's OpenAPI schemas
 - **Django Ninja** - Works with Django Ninja's OpenAPI output

-We also successfully generate clients from:

-- Microsoft's OpenAPI specifications
-- Twilio's public API schemas
-- Any standard OpenAPI 3.0.x compliant schema

 ### How It Works